 The Theory of Loose Parts was developed by Simon Nicholson who stated, “In any environment, both the degree of inventiveness and creativity, and the possibility of discovery, are directly proportional to the number and kind of variables in it” (Nicholson, 1972, p 6).
 Nicholson believed children to be naturally curious and creative beings and therefore theorized that if you provide children with “loose parts” (materials which can be moved around, combined, reformed, designed, and redesigned in any number of different ways) they are more likely to creatively engage with those materials and the environment.
 (Ruzzi, March 2017).

 At Stepping Stone School, our Platinum Learning for Life™ curriculum which incorporates S.T.E.A.M.
 (Science, Technology, Engineering, Arts, and Mathematics) programming is largely based on this idea of loose parts.
 Each early childhood classroom is filled with open-ended math manipulatives, building blocks, and art supplies so that our children may use these tools creatively.

-The Atelier™ at our Shoal Creek Campus was founded on the premise that if we provide children with the loose parts and inspiration found in learning about what others have created, then they too, will apply their learning and create great works of art and engineering in the years to come.
+The Atelier™ was founded on the premise that if we provide children with the loose parts and inspiration found in learning about what others have created, then they too, will apply their learning and create great works of art and engineering in the years to come.